What is the difference between NTFS permissions and Share Permissions?

 - Organize your resources so that folders with the same security requirements are located within one folder.
 For example, if users require “Read” permission for several application folders, store those folders within a single folder.
 This will allow you to share that larger folder instead of sharing each individual application folder.

 - Use intuitive share names so that users can easily recognize and locate resources.
 For example, for the Application folder, use “Apps” as the share name.
-You should only use share names that can be used across all client operating systems.
+You should only use share names that can be used across all clients operating systems.

-Do you have assigned the correct NTFS permissions?
+Have you assigned the correct NTFS permissions?